mikkel32/AutoParry/README.md

 Signals fire for every loader request, including cache hits, and `onAllComplete` emits whenever `progress.started == progress.finished + progress.failed`.

+### Parry telemetry timeline

+Developers can subscribe to a dedicated telemetry stream to understand how the smart press loop schedules, fires, and measures each parry attempt.
+Two helpers are available:

+- `AutoParry.onTelemetry(callback)` — receives immutable event tables whenever
+  the scheduler updates.
+Events include smart press schedules, parry presses, schedule clearances, and both local and remote latency samples.
+- `AutoParry.getTelemetrySnapshot()` — returns the current history buffer along
+  with the latest activation latency estimate and whether remote confirmation is active.

+Each telemetry event carries a `type` field (`"schedule"`, `"press"`, `"schedule-cleared"`, `"latency-sample"`, or `"success"`) alongside rich metadata such as predicted impact time, press lead/slack, captured ball metrics, and measured latency values.
+This makes it straightforward to reconstruct a timeline of why AutoParry pressed when it did and how those decisions map to the resulting parry outcome.
+The new `tests/autoparry/telemetry.spec.lua` suite exercises the API end-to-end and generates an artifact summarising the captured timeline for further inspection.

+### Smart press tuning

+The smart press scheduler now adapts in real time using the same telemetry statistics that power the timeline feed.
+Whenever AutoParry tracks a projectile it computes a rolling estimate of the uncertainty (`σ`), latency budget, and radial drift, then smooths those values into an internal tuning state.
+That state drives the effective reaction bias, schedule slack, and confidence padding so presses are timed relative to the observed jitter instead of the static defaults.

+- `AutoParry.getSmartTuningSnapshot()` returns the full adaptive state, including the latest EMA values, base configuration, and the applied schedule lead.
+The snapshot is also exposed via `AutoParry.getSmartPressState()` and the telemetry schedule/press events under the `smartTuning` key.
+- The `smartTuning` configuration block lets you clamp ranges and smoothing factors.
+Disable the adaptive layer entirely with `smartTuning = false`, or override the targets (for example, increasing `sigmaLead` to expand the schedule slack) without touching the legacy config fields.

+### Telemetry-driven insights

+The telemetry pipeline now exposes higher-level health reporting so you can translate raw stats into actionable tuning steps without manual spreadsheets:

+- `AutoParry.getTelemetryInsights()` returns a structured snapshot that blends the latest stats, success rates, cancellation data, and latency acceptance into a single table.
+The payload includes a `healthScore`, a severity-ranked list of `flags`, and a curated set of `focusAreas` that highlight whether you should bias toward confidence padding, reaction bias, or schedule slack adjustments.
+- Insight snapshots include the same recommendation strings as the diagnostics report plus the `buildTelemetryAdjustments()` result so you can apply the suggested config updates immediately.
+- The new `tests/autoparry/telemetry_insights.spec.lua` spec emits a `telemetry-insights` artifact, which the harness captures to `tests/artifacts/insights/telemetry-insights.json`.
+This makes it trivial to compare tuning health across branches or CI runs.

+The dedicated `tests/autoparry/smart_tuning.spec.lua` spec exercises the tuning pipeline end-to-end, verifying that deterministic targets are reached and that the adaptive state is published through the developer APIs.

+### Telemetry metrics & diagnostics

+Every telemetry event now feeds into a lightweight metrics engine so you can track how the scheduler behaves over time.
+The aggregated stats are exposed via `AutoParry.getTelemetryStats()` and surfaced in the telemetry snapshot.
+They include counts for schedule/press/success events, average wait deltas, achieved lead, cancellation breakdowns, and the adaptive reaction bias that powers the new fallback tuning path.

+- `AutoParry.getTelemetryStats()` returns a structured summary of the current telemetry run.
+The result mirrors the raw counts as well as smoothed aggregates (mean/min/max/std) so you can quickly spot late presses or jittery latency samples.
+- `AutoParry.getDiagnosticsReport()` turns those stats into actionable recommendations.
+It highlights problematic wait deltas, high immediate-press ratios, slow activation latency, and surfaces the most common cancellation reasons so you know exactly where to tweak the configuration.
+- When smart tuning is disabled the diagnostics layer feeds a small adaptive bias back into the scheduler, nudging the reaction timing based on the measured lead error without enabling the full smart-tuning stack.
+The active bias is published alongside the telemetry metrics and diagnostics report.
+- The new `tests/autoparry/diagnostics.spec.lua` suite locks in the behaviour, asserting that metrics are collected, the report renders, and the adaptive bias converges deterministically for repeated parries.

+### Telemetry-driven adjustments

+Telemetry insights can now flow directly back into the configuration.
+Call `AutoParry.buildTelemetryAdjustments()` to receive a structured plan containing proposed config deltas, per-field deltas in milliseconds, and the reasoning that triggered each suggestion.
+You can feed cached stats and summaries into the helper (for example, results captured from CI) or let it fetch the current telemetry snapshot automatically.

+`AutoParry.applyTelemetryAdjustments()` wraps the builder and updates `pressReactionBias`, `pressScheduleSlack`, and `activationLatency` when the aggregated wait/lead/latency metrics drift beyond configurable tolerances.
+Dry run mode lets you preview adjustments without mutating the runtime, and every applied change emits a `config-adjustment` telemetry event so the timeline makes it obvious which run performed the tweak.
+The new `tests/autoparry/telemetry_tuning.spec.lua` suite exercises both the recommendation flow and the application path, asserting that insufficient sample counts are rejected while deterministic stats converge on the expected updates.

 ### Loading overlay options

 The bootstrap overlay subscribes to both `AutoParryLoader.context.signals` and